 - How much time and energy will it take to repeat the course?

 Special Consideration is an option for some students to return to SF State without a 2.0 SF State and/or Cumulative GPA.
 Learn more below.

 Students who have not been in regular attendance at SF State for more than one semester, including students who were on academic probation, on subject to disqualification, or were academically disqualified from the university, are expected to reapply to SF State and have a 2.0 or higher SF State and all college GPA to be re-admitted to SF State.
 Students who do not meet the 2.0 minimum GPA requirements may be granted an exception to the GPA requirement through special consideration if they meet all of the following criteria:

 - Have a grade point deficit of -12 or less (Use the Grade Point Deficit Calculator calculations if needed)

-- Completed 6 or more transferable units since last regular enrollment at SF State (may be through the College of Extended Learning or another accredited institution)
+- Completed 6 or more transferable units since last regular enrollment at SF State (may be through Open University within the College of Professional and Global Education at SF State or another accredited institution)

 - Earned a 2.5 GPA or above through these courses

 - Not received a grade of C- or below since their last regular enrollment at SF State